AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

 We see there are two months of precipitation reports for ''badgerland''--wherever that is...

 Nevertheless, our boss has asked us to provide him with a listing of and the quantity of data files that exist in this directory.
-One way to accomplish this would be to manually record the filename and count the number of files, but it turns out we will soon be receiving more directories with thousands of files and that manual method is not scalable to those quanitities.
+One way to accomplish this would be to manually record the file name and count the number of files, but it turns out we will soon be receiving more directories with thousands of files and that manual method is not scalable to those quantities.
 This is where our redirection and piping can come in handy!

 The first task to tackle is creating a file that lists all the files, each on a single line.
 We have seen before that `ls` displays a directory listing.
 When we supply the flag `-1` (that's dash one) to ls, i.e. `ls -1`, the command prints each file in a separate line.